 - Add your contact information (name, surname, telephone number, email address) at the top of your document.
 Feel free to add the links to your professional social media profiles, such as LinkedIn.

-- Use a chronological order to let your experience shine through.
+- Use a chronological order of jobs to let your experience shine through.

-- Set the margins to 1 inch on each side and the line-spacing to 1–1.15.
+- Set the resume margins to 1 inch on each side and the line-spacing to 1–1.15.

 - Remember to left-align the text, don’t use justification.

-- Use a professional, 12-point font such as Arial, Calibri, or Helvetica.
+- Use a professional, 12-point resume font such as Arial, Calibri, or Helvetica.

-- Save your document in the PDF format.
+- Save your resume in the PDF format.

 Pro tip: Simple resume templates are a great and time-saving solution for the applicants who find it difficult to format their resume manually.
 All you need to do is fill out a template for your kitchen hand resume with information on your professional experience, education, and skills, and you’re all set!

 2. Write a Catchy Summary for Your Kitchen Hand Resume

 A resume summary, also called a personal statement, is a short paragraph at the top of your document providing an overview of your professional experience, qualifications, and skills.
 You want to nail this section, as a well-written kitchen hand resume summary may convince the hiring manager to move forward with your candidacy.